Early Church Organizational Structure

 Christian Leaders Alliance Organizational Structure

-Christian Leaders Alliance is an ecclesiastical organization, made up of the licensed and ordained clergy, including minister mentors, and ministries.
-They are called to bring Christianity to their communities and to raise up more Christian leaders to bring even more Christianity.
+Christian Leaders Alliance is an eccuministry organization, made up of the licensed and ordained clergy, including minister mentors, and ministries.
+They are called to bring Christianity to their communities and to raise up more Christian leaders to introduce even more people to Jesus Christ.

 The Global Ministers Commission oversees and advises the Christian Leaders Alliance.
 This Commission oversees a network of Certified, Licensed, and Ordained ministers, serving the Lord in minister roles and ministries.